project-a/google-ads-performance-downloader/README.md

       config.py are used.

     Options:
-      --client_customer_id TEXT    The id of the manager account (MCC) that contains all the accounts for which data should be downloaded.
-Default: "123-456-7890"
+      --accounts TEXT TEXT TEXT TEXT TEXT TEXT  The manager account (MCC) that contains all the accounts for which data should be downloaded.
-      --developer_token TEXT       The developer token that is used to access the Google Ads API.
-Default: "ABCDEFEGHIJKL"
-      --oauth2_client_id TEXT      The Oauth client id obtained from the Google Ads API center.
-Default: "123456789-abcdefghijklmno
-                                   pqrstuvwxyz.apps.googleusercontent.com"
-      --oauth2_client_secret TEXT  The Oauth client secret obtained from the Google Ads API center.
-Default: "aBcDeFg"
-      --oauth2_refresh_token TEXT  The Oauth refresh token returned from the refresh-google-ads-api-oauth2-token script.
-                                   Default: "1/acbd-efghijklmnopqrstuvwxyz"
+                                                Default: name client_customer_id \
+                                                developer_token oauth2_client_id \
+                                                oauth2_client_secret oauth2_refresh_token
       --data_dir TEXT                           The directory where result data is written to.
                                                 Default: "/tmp/google-ads"
       --first_date TEXT                         The first day for which data is downloaded.
                                                 Default: "2015-01-01"
       --redownload_window TEXT                  The number of days for which the performance data will be redownloaded.
 Default: "30"
       --output_file_version TEXT                A suffix that is added to output files, denoting a version of the data format.
 Default:
                                                 "v4"
       --max_retries TEXT                        How often try retry at max in case of 500 errors.
 Default: "5"
       --retry_backoff_factor TEXT               How many seconds to wait between retries (is multiplied with retry count).
 Default: "5"
       --help                                    Show this message and exit.